-This involves capturing the carbon before it gets into the environment and storing it in the earth.
+This involves capturing the carbon before it gets into the environment and storing it in the underground formations.

 Recommended ReadingA brief description is given in the following link by the National Energy Technology Laboratory (NETL), part of the U.S. Department of Energy (DOE), "Carbon Storage Faqs".

 We will examine the costs of some of these strategies in next week's lesson.